guilherme-funchal/obsidian/documentos/Questoes.md

 ---

-50. Which of the following statements is true about the efficiency of optimistic rollups?
+63. Which of the following statements is true about the efficiency of optimistic rollups?

 **Answer:**
 They become inefficient if all transactions are disputed

 ---

-51. In the context of rollups, why are zero-knowledge proofs beneficial?
+64. In the context of rollups, why are zero-knowledge proofs beneficial?

 **Answer:**
 They confirm the transaction sequence without redoing all transactions

 ---

-52. Why can operating a zero-knowledge rollup be costly?
+65. Why can operating a zero-knowledge rollup be costly?

 **Answer:**
 It requires high-end hardware due to the resources needed to generate a proof

 ---

-53. What is the main role of validator nodes in optimistic rollups?
+66. What is the main role of validator nodes in optimistic rollups?

 **Answer:**
 To oversee and challenge optimistic rollup aggregators when needed

 ---

-54. What better reflects Cardano’s development approach?
+67. What better reflects Cardano’s development approach?

 **Answer:**
 Evidence-based science and rigorous software development

 ---

-55. Select the correct statements about peer reviews.
+68. Select the correct statements about peer reviews.
+(Choose 2)

 **Answer:**
 - The process of peer review ensures credibility, reliability and well-designed research